Apt-Intel/creds-api-backend/Docs/API Endpoints Implementation.md

 ### 4. Controllers Implementation

-Controllers are implemented in the `controllers` directory.
+Controllers are now organized in separate directories for v1 and internal APIs.
+They are implemented in the `controllers/v1` and `controllers/internal` directories respectively.
 They handle the business logic for each route.

-#### 4.1 Login Controller
+#### 4.1 V1 Login Controller

-Example: `loginController.js`
+Example: `controllers/v1/loginController.js`

 ```js
 const { getDatabase } = require("../config/database");